Albany Metro Mallers: NFL players' strike: Some Mallers become replacements

-2004 to present: Regional and national success
+2004 to 2017: Regional and national success

 The Mallers finished second in the Empire Football League in 2004, and won the league in 2005 and 2006.
 In 2006 they won the United States Football Alliance (USFA) Eastern Championship.

 In 2007, the team again changed leagues, moving into the North American Football League.
 They won the Empire Division in their first year in that league.

 In 2008, the Mallers were named as the USFA and Minor League Football News (MLFN) National Champions.

 In 2011, the Mallers returned to the Empire Football League and captured the EFL title with a 26–14 victory against the Syracuse Shock.
 In 2013, the Mallers joined SPF-The League, a western NY-based league.
 The Mallers defeated the S. Buffalo Celtics to win the league title and win the USFA/USFF National title after travelling to Racine, Wisconsin, and beating the host Raiders, 26–14.
 In 2014, the Mallers moved to the Gridiron Developmental Football League.

 In 2015, the Albany Metro Mallers moved to the World Football Federation.
-The Mallers won the first inaugural WFF Championship Game by defeating the Central Penn Piranhas 16-6.
+The Mallers won the first inaugural WFF Championship Game by defeating the Central Penn Piranhas 16–6.

 In 2016, the Albany Metro Mallers would play for the National Championship in DeLand, Florida vs. Midwest (MO) Chargers.
-They went on to win 38-6, and became the 2016 National Champions.
+They went on to win 38–6, and became the 2016 National Champions.

 In 2017, the Albany Metro Mallers would play for the National Championship once again, in DeLand, Florida at Stetson University vs. PAFL (Premier Amateur Football League) Champions Columbus (OH) Fire.
-The Mallers lost 13-6.
+The Mallers lost 13–6.

+On June 11, 2018, the Albany Metro Mallers posted on their Facebook page that they would not be playing a regular season in 2018.
+The team has not played any games since.